mahalisyarifuddin/PreferenceRank/README.md

 Inspired by viral character/bias sorters, but reimagined with a more rigorous approach.
 This tool brings scientific precision to preference ranking while keeping it fun and easy to use.

 ## Quick Start
-1. Download the HTML file
+1. Download the HTML file.
-2. Open it in any modern browser
+2. Open it in any modern browser.
 3. Start ranking!

 That's it!
 No installation needed.
 Feel free to customize the source code to your needs.